 * * *

 “Jessica was an incredible person.
 Not necessarily from this world.
-She was the person that was fearless on the outside but had to fight some pretty nasty truths behind closed doors.
+She was the person who was fearless on the outside but fought some pretty nasty truths behind closed doors.
 She trusted me during one of her darkest hours.
-She lost one of the last people that protected her.
-I promised myself that I would never cause her harm.
+She lost one of the last people who protected her.
+I promised myself I would never cause her harm.
 I had never seen Jess like this.
 Mourning the loss of her hero and protector.
 Being vulnerable but staying focused on her goals.
 Jess was always blamed for things.
 Her family would come down on her for everything.
-Seemed that no one took responsibility for their behavior.
+It seemed no one took responsibility for their behaviour.
 Her Grandfathers were always and unquestionably in her corner.
 They balanced the scales of love vs abuse.
 They were her heart and soul.
 Her lifeline for sanity and wellness.

 I never understood why she gave people so many chances.
 I never understood her ability to forgive others.
-I guess Jess operated on a level that most of us never understood.
-She believed that love conquers all.
+I guess Jess operated on a level most of us never understood.
+She believed love conquers all.
 She didn’t blame people for past mistakes.
 She didn’t even lecture you.
-She needed you to hold yourself accountable and believed that the only way to move forward is being honest.
+She needed you to hold yourself accountable and believed the only way to move forward is by being honest.
 Her pretty brown eyes could make you melt.
-And that million dollar smile… her smile was so bright that you literally felt the love radiate from her being.
+And her million-dollar smile… her smile was so bright you literally felt the love radiate from her being.
 Even her disapproving look… it wasn’t aggressive.
-It was almost as if she was asking “Why are you doing this to me?
+It was almost as if she was asking “Why are you doing this?
 Why must you break my heart?”
 For the few people she let into her heart space, there was a vulnerability that just begged people to act right.

 Her goal of being an international corporate powerhouse.
 Yeah.
 That was because her parents were always fighting about money.
-Jess thought that if she could solve that problem then the fighting would stop.
-So she promised her mother that she never has to worry about finances.
+Jess thought if she could solve the financial problem then the fighting would stop.
+So she promised her mother she never has to worry about finances.
 Jess would do whatever it takes to financially look after her mom.
 Did Jess know how to execute this promise?
 No. The only thing she knew was to spin the globe and start overseas.
 She booked a one-way ticket to Hong Kong and just made it work.
 Who does that?
-Jessica Marie Corvo does that.
+Jessica Marie Corvo.

 Her goal to accomplish Ironman Triathlon.
 Yeah.
-That was because her dad was upset about missing her National Track meet.
+This was because her dad was upset about missing her National Track meet.
 This was a 10-year soft spot so Jess decided to find some sort of athletic accomplishment to make him feel better.
 Did she know how to swim?
 No. Did she own a bike?
 No. She was a seasoned runner but she was a sprinter.
 Jess’ life was 400m at a time.
 How does a 400m sprinter decide to do an Ironman?
 Who does that?
-Jessica Marie Corvo does that.
+Jessica Marie Corvo.

 Jess had her faults.
 She was very harsh on herself.
-And when she failed at managing her pain.
-She was not tolerant of any sort of BS from others.
-Most of the time, she remembered to breathe but those times that she hit her limit, she knew exactly how to cut you into a million pieces.
+And when she failed at managing her pain, she was not tolerant of any sort of BS.
+Most of the time, she remembered to breathe but those times when she hit her limit, she knew exactly how to cut you into a million pieces.
 She always had a way with words.
-Jess could make you feel like you were on top of the world but if you crossed her, she could also hold you accountable and make the Earth shake.
+Jess could make you feel like you were on top of the world but if you betrayed her, she could also hold you accountable and make the Earth shake.
 I guess it’s part and parcel because it took quite a lot to reach that point.
 She was always so mindful and controlled with her words.

-The biggest message that Jess wanted me to share was that her heart was broken.
+The biggest message Jess wanted me to share was of her broken heart.
 She spent so many years waiting for people to change.
 Forgiving and allowing the terrible behaviour to occur for so long.
 I mean.
 Her biological father held a gun to her head.
 Her biological brother asked her what she did to deserve it.
 Her mother prioritized her love for a husband over protection for a child.
-The ONLY people that offered an unquestionable safe place for Jess were her grandfathers.
+The ONLY people to offer an unquestionable safe place for Jess were her grandfathers.
 They were the only people in the world confident enough to put her abuser(s) in their place.
 Part of Jess died when her grandfathers died.
 She loved them so much.
 I remember she was living in Singapore when Grandpa Corvo was diagnosed with liver and lung cancer.
 Jess came home 5 different times that year.
 Sometimes she spent more time in the air than on the ground.
 But the beautiful thing about Jess is that she didn’t see it as a sacrifice, she saw it as a privilege to have those moments with people she cherished.
 Did Jess love?
 Yes.
 She loved with every ounce of her being.